 There may be different feeders, transformers, and/or transmission lines that are serving opposite sides of the street.
 If the power outage is secluded to your specific home, you may have a damaged service line or your weather head.

 What is a weather head and who is responsible?

 The weather head is wires surrounded by piping which enters your home.
 This is how electric service is provided to our customer’s individual homes.
-If the weather head is damaged, customers must have it repaired by a private, licensed electrician before Utility Services can reconnect electric service.
+If the weather head is damaged, customers must have it repaired by a licensed electrician before Ocala Electric Utility reconnects electric service.